EXCLUSIVE-Trump policing panel was warned about secretive process before court ruling | Law-Order

 Two local prosecutors assigned to smaller working groups that support the commission - John Choi of Ramsey County, Minnesota, and Mark Dupree of Wyandotte County, Kansas - wrote to the panel on May 29 expressing concern its recommendations would not sufficiently address "racial disparities in policing" and would "erode local prosecutorial discretion."
 Choi has since asked for his name to be removed from the final report.
 He told Reuters the commission declined to give him access to recommendations being crafted by other working groups.
 Dupree did not respond to a request for comment.

 The White House declined to comment on the panel's work or the court ruling, referring questions to the Justice Department.
-Prior to Judge Bates' ruling on Thursday, Justice Department spokeswoman Kristina Mastropasqua declined to comment on the commission's work or the draft proposals reviewed by Reuters.
+Prior to Judge Bates' ruling on Thursday, Mastropasqua declined to comment on other aspects of the commission's work or the draft proposals reviewed by Reuters.
 Department spokeswoman Kerri Kupec declined to comment on the ruling after it was issued.

 In unveiling the panel last year, Trump foreshadowed that it would produce a report that would be applauded by law enforcement.
 He told a conference of the International Association of Police Chiefs (IACP) in that the administration would begin immediately implementing the commission's best recommendations once it issued them.
 "They'll have them soon," he said, "because most of them already know many of the answers before they begin; you understand that."